syminical/WoWvendorMacro/README.md

 * The vendor sells it for **2g 20s**, so come prepared.
 * Use the time stamp from the macro to figure out the item's respawn time.
 It can change upon server restart, or from slow buys.
   ![Success time stamp example.](images/successfulPurchase.png)
-  **Above**: The macro saw the item, bought it, saw it again before the shop updated, all in under a second.
+  **Above**: The macro saw the item, bought it, and saw it again before the shop updated; all in under a second.
   **[Formula: Runed Arcanite Rod]**'s respawn timer creates a 1 hour cycle.
 Add **15min** to the time stamp until it is complete.
 Start spamming maybe a minute early until you see it.
   **> ...
 11:39, 11:54, 12:09, 12:24 , 12:39, ...**

 ### Customize